spandey6395/electron-updator/README.md

 ### Testing Auto Update

 When npm run dist finishes with the building process, open /dist folder and install the app on your system.
 After successful install, bump the version in package.json and and run the "npm run dist" command once again.
 When done, copy paste the contents of /dist folder to /wwwroot folder and run "npm run serve".
-Open the previous version that you installed on your system and voilà :)!
+Open the previous version that you installed on your system)!